UBC-CIC/Amazon-Location-Service-Demo/README.md

         ]
     }
    ```
+      6. Geofence collection access policy

+      ```
+         {
+       "Version": "2012-10-17",
+       "Statement": [
+           {
+               "Sid": "GetGeofences",
+               "Effect": "Allow",
+               "Action": [
+                   "geo:ListGeofences",
+                   "geo:GetGeofence"
+               ],
+               "Resource": "arn:aws:geo:REGION:ACCOUNTID:geofence-collection/GEOFENCECOLLECTIONNAME"
+            }
+         ]
+      }
+      ```

-8. Create a local env file for map name and place index name
+9. Create a local env file for map name and place index name
     1. Under the root directory, create a file named .env
-    2. Copy the code below and replace MAPNAME and PLACEINDEXNAME with the names you created (from step 4.1 and 5.1):
+    2. Copy the code below and replace MAPNAME, PLACEINDEXNAME, GEOFENCECOLLECTIONNAME with the names you created (from step 4,5 and 6):
     ```
    REACT_APP_MAP_NAME=MAPNAME
    REACT_APP_PLACE_INDEX_NAME=PLACEINDEXNAME
+   REACT_APP_GEOFENCE_COLLECTION=GEOFENCECOLLECTIONNAME
    ```

-9. `npm start` to run the application you should see a screen like this:
+10. `npm start` to run the application you should see a screen like this:
    <img src="./docs/images/map.png"  width="800"/>